HimanshuArora24/UrlShortner/readme.md

 # URL Shortner

-An application enabling users to create shortened URLs and maintain their URL shortening history.
+An application enabling users to shorten URLs and maintain their URL shortening history.
 The app requires user authentication, ensuring a personalized experience for each user.

 Senstive information such as password are stored in encrypted format in database using bcrypt.
 The sessions are token based using jwt.